hilsawh/sawh-research-group/content/people/join.md

     text_color_light: false
 ---

 <p align="justified" style="color:gray;"><b>We are building a diverse team of scientists.
-Research in the lab bridges spatial genomics, cell & developmental biology, biochemistry & computational biology.</b></p>
+Research in the lab bridges spatial genomics, cell & developmental biology, computational biology, biochemistry & systems biology.</b></p>

 <p align="justified" style="color:gray;"><b>If you are interested in our research questions & our lab philosophy, reach out to Ahilya to discuss joining our team in Toronto!
 Please include a brief statement of interest (why our lab in particular?), CV, and contact info for 2 referees.
 We will be recruiting students through the Biochemistry program at UofT starting in Fall 2023.</b></p>